colejarczyk/doc/api/level.rst

 Example Response
 ^^^^^^^^^^^^^^^^^^

-The level may not have photo at all.
-In that case, you will receive the following response.
+The level may not have a photo at all.
+In that case, you will receive the following response:

 .. code-block:: text